Hanover College: Founding

 In 1843 the college's president and its trustees accepted a proposal from Madison city leaders to move Hanover College.
 The trustees dissolved the Hanover charter and established Madison University five miles east.
 But Crowe purchased the college property and established the Hanover Classical and Mathematical School.
 Four months after Madison University was founded, its president had resigned while its students began to return to Crowe's school.
 By May 1844, all of Madison's students and faculty had made the trip.

 Hanover College was officially restored when Indiana's legislature granted the college a new charter on Christmas Day.
 Crowe, who served as college faculty for more than 30 years and refused to have his name considered for the presidency, is described as "twice the founder of Hanover College."

 In 1849 the board of trustees voted to purchase a 200 acre farm one-half mile east of Hanover's campus.
-This land, overlooking the Ohio River, serves as the campus's centerpiece today.
 By the mid-1850s, Classic Hall was constructed on a bluff known as the Point, and College classes were moved to that location.
 "Old Classic" would be Hanover's signature building for more than 90 years.

-The Civil War, especially the Confederate maneuvers known as Morgan's Raid, came close to campus; faculty and students were alerted that the troops might try to burn Classic Hall.
+During the Civil War, the Confederate offensive maneuvers of Morgan's Raid came close to campus; faculty and students were alerted that the troops might try to burn Classic Hall.

 In 1870, Presbyterian Church officials proposed that Hanover College be merged with Wabash College, with Hanover becoming a women's school.
-The Hanover Board of Trustees rejected that proposal, as well as one from businessmen in 1873 that would have moved the college to Indianapolis and renamed it Johnson University.
+The Hanover board of trustees rejected that proposal, as well as one from businessmen in 1873 that would have moved the college to Indianapolis and renamed it Johnson University.

 In 1880, Hanover began enrolling women.